mjmel/mssm-sim/simulation/README.md

 # Simulation Code

-This simulation code is derived from simulation code written by Ivana Cvijovic and Ben Good (https://github.com/icvijovic/background-selection).
+This simulation code is derived from simulation code written by Ivana Cvijović and Ben Good (https://github.com/icvijovic/background-selection).

 ## Installation